Updated on 2025-09-08 GMT+08:00

 4. Log in and verify permissions.

-Log in to the console by using the user created and verify the user permissions.
+Log in to the DWS console as the created user, switch to the authorized region, and verify the permissions.

 • Choose any other service in Service List.
 If only the DWS ReadOnlyAccess policy is added and a message is displayed indicating that you have insufficient permission to access the service, DWS ReadOnlyAccess has taken effect.